arjanvdmeij/msp4-bricksticker/README.md

    | valid card in past | Any             | No, invalid date | No, form error       |
    | unfilled fields    | Any             | No, missing data | No, form error       |

-   *this list is also available in the Word document in the manual testing section*
+   *this list is also available in the MSP-4-Brickstickershop.docx in the manual testing section*

 - [**JQuery**](https://jquery.com) - The project uses **JQuery** to simplify DOM manipulation.
    *Additional javascript was used to perform some enhancements as well, like smooth scrolling to the top of the page.
 Most of the*